BlackFoundryCom/black-renderer/README.md

   6. CoreGraphics (macOS)
   7. ...
 - hb-view-like command line app with switchable backend

+## Usage

+BlackRenderer comes with an hb-view-like command line tool, that can be used like this:

+    $ python -m blackrenderer font.ttf ABC🤩 output.png --font-size=100

 ## Install / Setting up an environment